 What is the Current Impact of this Investigation?

 When the investigation was first announced, many solar panel manufacturers increased their wholesale prices in anticipation of the potential impacts of new tariffs.
 Some manufacturers even paused shipments to the United States while they awaited more clarity about the situation.
 This resulted in increased panel pricing, and increased risks to the supply chain.

 Following President Biden’s announcement of the two-year tariff exemption and the use of the Defense Production Act, we’re starting to see some improvements in the supply chain, although the industry is still digesting the expected short-term and long-term implications of these announcements.

 What are the Expected Long-Term Impacts?

-Long-term impacts are still unclear and will be determined by the outcome of the investigation.
-While this is a serious issue that will definitely disrupt the industry over the next few quarters, we’re confident that the industry can also adapt and overcome, like we have in the past when facing other large-scale challenges.
+Long-term impacts will be determined by the outcome of the investigation, but the 24-month suspension of duties and safe harbor conditions for importers will provide needed relief to solar companies going into 2023.
+We’re confident that the industry can adapt and overcome, like we have in the past when facing other large-scale challenges.

 What is Palmetto Doing to Mitigate Potential Risks?

 Throughout this debate, one thing has been made clear: Palmetto is already well-prepared to mitigate any potential risks to sales and fulfillment that might come from this situation.
 In addition to the flexibility provided by our current platform, updates are already underway to further adapt and respond to these changes.

 Our unique market position enables us to make nimble yet significant changes that help maintain our strong supply chain position and competitive pricing, allowing our Sales and Installation Partners to continue operations as smoothly as possible.